 - Collect funds for your third payment.
 This payment is due October 1.
-Make sure to update Northern Tier of any changes to your number of crews, and your participation numbers prior to October 1st. - Make sure your crew sets up Doctor Appointments to update their BSA Health and Medical Records.
+Update Northern Tier of any changes to your number of crews and participation numbers before October 1st. - Make sure your crew sets up Doctor Appointments to update their BSA Health and Medical Records.
 These Records must be current within a year of your trip.
-Make sure all members of your crew meet the physical requirements to participate in a Northern Tier trip, including the Height and Weight Requirements found in Appendix D. - Northern Tier sends information on the different types of parks and routes to paddle through in the fall.
-Use this information to fill out your Permit Application.
-The Permit Application is due on December 1. - Begin reviewing the personal equipment list with your crew.
+Make sure all members of your crew meet the physical requirements to participate in a Northern Tier trip, including the Height and Weight Requirements found in Appendix D. - Northern Tier sends information in the fall about the different types of parks and routes to paddle through.
+Use this information to fill out your Permit Information in Event Management.
+The Permit Information is due on December 1. - Begin reviewing the personal equipment list with your crew.
 Gear items make great Christmas gifts and can be purchased in our trading post online at store.ntier.org. - Complete campership applications.
 Campership applications are due by January 31st.